 |ZR1||Special Purpose LT1 Engine Package||20||$1,010.05|

-Numbers matching, 4 speed manual transmission, rally wheels, black leather interior, factory side exhaust, power steering, power brakes, power windows, A/C, and much more.
+Numbers matching, L48/350, four speed manual transmission, 77,000 original miles, rally wheels, black leather interior, Hurst shifter, factory side exhaust with chambered pipes, power steering,

-350 engine, 4 speed manual transmission, dark saddle leather interior, factory side exhaust, rally wheels, and much more.
+350 engine, 4 speed manual transmission, 43,000 miles on dash(title is exempt for mileage), dark saddle leather interior, factory side exhaust, power steering, removable rear

 350 crate engine, automatic transmission, black interior, rally wheels, power brakes, A/C, black convertible top, power steering, power windows, Edelbrock carburetor, and much more.
 This